Explore the Levels of Change Management

 6 Mins

-Prosci recently researched the topic of executive engagement and it's correlation with change success.
+Prosci completed a research deep dive on the topic of executive engagement and its correlation with change success.
 We asked both executives and change practitioners to share what attributes, skills and activities they believe are required to engage with sponsors effectively.
 By understanding both the perspectives of change practitioners and sponsors, we can begin to identify gaps in our approach to collaborating and seeking support.

 These insights, paired with the research from the Best Practices in Change Management research, offer fresh perspectives and best practices for engaging executives and leaders in their sponsorship roles.